 Morton L. Janklow Professor of Literary and Artistic Property Law

 Jane C. Ginsburg is a Columbia-Paris 1 Alliance Visiting Professor.
 She is the Morton L. Janklow Professor of Literary and Artistic Property Law at Columbia University School of Law, and Director of its Kernochan Center for Law, Media and the Arts.
-Jane Ginsburg will be visiting Paris 1 in the 2016-2017 academic year.
+Jane Ginsburg is visiting Paris 1 Law School during the Fall 2016 semester.

 a Columbia-École Polytechnique Alliance Visiting Professor.
 He is Professor of Physics at Columbia University and is currently visiting the École Polytechnique Center of Theorethical Physics in the 2015-2016 academic year. - See more at: http://alliance.columbia.edu/current-visiting-professors#sthash.9Zoiz7gy.dpuf